RCasatta/waterfalls/README.md

 ## ADR

 * The endpoint is GET, allowing requests to be cached for a minimum amount of time (even 5s) to prevent DOS.
-GET endpoint requires extra care for privacy and must be performed only via HTTPS and the server must not save server logs.
+It's possible to encrypt the descriptor with the server key.
+The server is going to know it anyway, but it's a measure to minimize the probability to have it in server and browser logs.
 * Instead of developing the new endpoint in electrs, a separate executable has been created for this reasons:
     * speed of development (we may decide to do it in electrs in the future)
     * specific data model for the needed endpoint that doesn't fit in the current electrs data model.
 In particular: